How To Use

 The Swag is incredibly easy to use.

 I also tend to put most of my freshly purchased produce into two large Swags and I move any older produce into a small Swag, therefore I know which Swag I need to use the produce out of first (the colour coding trims also really helps here).
 You'll learn as you go and the results speak volumes.
 Once you've eaten all of your gorgeous veggies, simply wash your Swags and repeat!

 Some people prefer a separate Swag for fruit, a Swag for veggies and a different Swag for leafy greens.
 Others throw everything all into one Swag.
 Personally, I like to divide my produce up as follows:

 The colour coding trim makes it easy to identify what’s in each Swag.

 What I LOVE about this system, is that when I’m cooking a stir fry, I pull out The Swag with the colour trim that has the older produce and the other with the veggies in it and everything I need to prepare my meal is all in one Swag.
 There are less trips to the fridge, no need to rummage around to find things.
 If I’m making a salad I pull out the Swag containing the salad produce, if I'm making lunches I pull out two Swags, one with the salad the other with the fruit.
 I pop the relevant Swag on the bench, use what I need and put the half-cut produce straight back into The Swag, no wrapping needed.
 They'll stay fresher for much longer when 'nude'.
 Unless it's a very ripe or messy tomato or avocado, you may want to wrap these.

 The Swag doesn't need to be in the crisper of your fridge, they can be put in the general fridge space.
 If you're not putting your Swags in the crisper then they will dry out quicker so you can afford to dampen them a little more.
-The Swag not only saves money, it saves time!
-Less rummaging through the fridge and less trips to the shops!